1110Shivam/task-manager/README.md

 The **Task Manager Application** is a full-stack web application that allows users to manage daily tasks securely and efficiently.
 Users can sign up, log in, and perform all CRUD operations (Create, Read, Update, Delete) on their tasks.

-The application also features **JWT-based authentication** and supports both traditional email/password login and **Google OAuth2 login** (currently implemented for authentication only).
+The application also features **JWT-based authentication** and supports both traditional email/password login and **Google OAuth2 login**.

 ---